EV Self-drive Tour

 Pick up - Drop off

 Customers can collect and return EV's at our offices at Keflavik International Airport and at Reykjavik City office.
-Customers will receive the car with 80% charging or more.
-There is no charging requirement for returning.
+Customers will receive the car with 70% charging or more.
+At the return of the car the renter must return the car 70% charged.
+If the the electric car is returned back with less than 70% a charging and administration fee can be charged of total 25.000 ISK.

 EV Driving Range

 The driving range of the EV is shown on the dashboard when started.
-Road conditions, weather, temperature, and the total weight of the vehicle, with passengers and luggage can affect the driving range.
+Road conditions, weather, temperature, and the total weight of the vehicle, with passengers and luggage can affect the driving range so you should assume that the car can drive up to 80% of the km shown in the dashboard.

 The displayed driving range is an estimation and should only be used as guidance.